Cinnamon and Kale

 Yes, this recipe will freeze well in an airtight container.
 However, if you've used white potatoes, you might find that they lose their texture.

-If you are looking for easy ways to add fish to your diet, you might also like quick and healthy mackerel pate, or this super quick and easy healthy fish pie.
-And this recipe for healthy fish and chips is another great way of cooking frozen fish.
+If you keep some fish in the freezer, it's easy to add to your weekly menus.
+You can use frozen fish in this super quick and easy healthy fish pie.
+This recipe for healthy fish and chips is another great way of cooking frozen fish.
+Or enjoy these gluten free fishcakes for an easy healthy dinner.

 You can also follow me on Pinterest and Facebook.